Fortune Logo

 1948 – 1951

-1948 the founder revised the magazine’s mission, defining it as “defending free enterprise.”
+In 1948, the founder revised the magazine’s mission, defining it as “defending free enterprise.”
 The magazine’s logo changed its font to a lighter and freer one.
 The method reflected the mission.
 The new emblem also showed the media’s narrow focus and, at the same time, the most complete information on the subject.
-The extension of the inscription horizontally hinted at a wide audience coverage: by the 40s, about 500 thousand readers were subscribing to the magazine, and its income exceeded half a million dollars.
+The horizontal extension of the inscription hinted at broad audience coverage: by the 40s, about 500,000 readers were subscribing to the magazine, and its income exceeded half a million dollars.

 1951 – 1955

-In 1951, the magazine drastically changed the style of its logo to a more romantic and artistic one, which more clearly reflected the high style of the publication.
+In 1951, the magazine drastically changed the style of its logo to a more romantic, artistic one, which more clearly reflected the publication’s high style.
 At this time, the media employed only white men, predominantly from Ivy League universities.
 The style of the articles was somewhat ornate and designed for highly educated people.
 The emblem was a slightly inclined inscription, which reflected the aspiration for development and change.
-The script spoke of great attention to the personalities of the authors.
+The script paid close attention to the authors’ personalities.
 Famous journalists, artists, and photographers often made articles, covers, and photos for the newspaper.

 1956 – 1972

-1955 the magazine first published the Fortune 500 list, which was a huge success.
+In 1955, the magazine first published the Fortune 500 list, which was a huge success.
 From that moment on, the ranking was compiled regularly.
-The logo of the period consisted of small capital letters placed at a great distance from each other.
+The logo of the period consisted of small capital letters spaced widely apart.
 The choice conveyed the growing importance of the publication for business.
-Each symbol, like a separate company, which took its place in the well-calibrated rating of success.
+Like a separate company, each symbol was in a well-calibrated success rating.

 1972 – 1977

-The emblem drastically changed, gaining slender tall, and bold glyphs.
-The symbols were placed so close together that the main lines for N are served by the side glyphs U and E. Special attention is paid to “UNE,” which in French is an indefinite article of the feminine gender, which has an important meaning.
-It was in 1972 that the first female CEO appeared, who headed one of the companies included in the Fortune 500 rating.
+The emblem drastically changed, gaining slender, tall, and bold glyphs.
+The symbols were placed so close together that the main lines for N are served by the side glyphs U and E. Special attention is paid to “UNE,” which in French is an indefinite article of the feminine gender and has an important meaning.
+In 1972, the first female CEO appeared, who headed one of the companies included in the Fortune 500 ranking.
 This became an important historical event in matters of gender equality.

 1978 – 1982

 The magazine switched to biweekly releases.
-The increase in demand for the publication was demonstrated by the bold, large letters of the logo, the most full of all the previous ones.
+The increase in demand for the publication was evident in the bold, large letters of the logo, the fullest of all previous ones.
 These years became the peak of Fortune’s popularity.

 1983 – 1988

-The Fortune logo received a completely new style.
+The Fortune logo received a complete overhaul.
 Each letter of the name was placed inside a black square.
 This approach hints at a chess game, which resonates with the construction of logical chains necessary for business conduct.
 The publication seemed to comment on business matches on its pages, revealing the steps of corporations and explaining their causes and consequences.

 1988 – 2010

-In 1988, negotiations were underway for the merger of Time Inc., which owned the magazine, and Warner Communications.
-The absorption further expanded the possibilities of the parent publication.
+In 1988, negotiations were underway to merge Time Inc., which owned the magazine, with Warner Communications.
+The absorption further expanded the parent publication’s possibilities.
 In anticipation of a breakthrough, the Fortune logo was changed and, for the first time, received a color other than black.

 Red, tall, and slim letters represented the publication as a media outlet with the hottest news.
-The emblem reflected the vivid style of publications, the popularity of the company’s ratings, and worldwide fame.
+The emblem reflected the company’s vivid style, the popularity of its ratings, and its worldwide fame.
 The magazine occupied nine offices in the US, Europe, and Asia.

 2010 – 2016

 From 2009, the publication reduced its frequency to once every three weeks.
 At the same time, the letters of the name acquired a more aristocratic and elegant look.
-The dark cherry color and new font highlighted the age of the publication.
+The dark cherry color and the new font highlighted the publication’s age.
 They indicated the value of the information that readers could glean.
-The changes were intended to draw attention to the newspaper to increase circulation.
+The changes were intended to draw attention to the newspaper and increase circulation.

 2016 – today

-The magazine got a new owner – Meredith Corporation.
+Meredith Corporation acquired the magazine.
 With its arrival, the logo changed again.
-Black slim letters without serifs made the emblem more modern.
+Black, slim, sans-serif letters made the emblem more modern.
 The inscription reads restraint and dignity, necessary for a financial-themed magazine.

 The corporation owned the publication for a short time and, after 1.5 years, resold it to Chatchaval Jiaravanon.